princeniu/Binance-Monitor/README.md

    - TELEGRAM_BOT_TOKEN: Bot token obtained from @BotFather
    - TELEGRAM_CHAT_ID: Target chat ID
-   - NOTIFICATION_CHANNEL: Choose 'FEISHU' or 'TELEGRAM'
+   - NOTIFICATION_TYPE: Choose 'FEISHU' or 'TELEGRAM'

 2. When configured as TELEGRAM:
    - All notifications will be sent through Telegram bot